scalatra/scalatra-book/src/_25_views.md

 ### ScalateSupport helpers

 The second way of using Scalate is to use the ScalateSupport helpers, which are a bit more "magic" than calling Scalate directly.

-Basic usage
+Basic usage:
 {pygmentize:: scala}
 def get("/") {
   contentType="text/html"